← Chapter 7· | Turning Signs (Contents) | References | blog |

 In the early 21st Century, the power of degenerate information was vastly amplified by the rise of social media on the Internet.
 ‘When information spreads in this way without tracking the truth, the resulting phenomenon is referred to as an “infostorm”’ (Hendricks and Hansen 2016, 3).
 Infostorms can turn social media into Antisocial Media (Vaidhyanathan 2018) by fostering a kind of antifactual consensus on currently “hot” topics, such as vaccines.
 James Bridle explains how an anti-vaccine bubble grows in this social environment:

 A group characterised by its distrust of others has co-opted network technology to create its own dynamic, complex, and informative community that is mutually supportive and self-sustaining.
-It has separated itself from the medical and social mainstream in order to build a world in which its own understanding is validated and valued.
+It has separated itself from the medical and social mainstream in order to build a world in which its own understanding is validated and valued.— Bridle 2018, 207

 Bubbles aside, you will recall the word of Heraclitus that ‘the Logos is common.’
 Professional scientists organize themselves in specialized communities, but the basic principles of scientific method apply to all of them – and to what we call common sense, to the extent that our thinking is critical and systematic.
 In other words, they are the general principles governing the information economy.
 Like scientific methods, they require a mind which is both humble enough to admit its own fallibility and critical enough to distinguish between fact and opinion, and between sound and unsound inference from experience.
 And like professional science, our everyday personal judgments can be corrupted by special interests (prejudices) which block the path of honest inquiry.

 The long-term sustainability of the consensual network depends in part on the methods used to fix belief.
 This calls for a closer look at the methods described by Peirce and outlined in Chapter 7 – the methods of ‘tenacity’ (‘willful belief, self-mendacity’), authority, reasonable dialogue (‘fermentation of ideas’), and scientific inquiry.
 Although they often overlap in practice, the differences between these four methods are real enough to be worth considering.
 What they have in common is that they come into play only when cracks appear in the cognitive bubble, i.e. when experience or dialogue presents some challenge or resistance to some implicit, habitual belief.
-The deepest of these beliefs are “instinctive” or “intuitive,” and Peirce maintained that such instinctive “gut” beliefs, having survived long experience and testing in the crucible of evolution, are more reliable guides in typical everyday situations than beliefs arrived at through deliberate conscious reasoning.
+The deepest of these beliefs are essentially feelings, or ‘sentiments’ as Peirce called them, as they are based on sentience, or what Gendlin called ‘felt sense,’ rather than prescribed or rationalized opinions.
+Sentiment here is ‘what one feels with regard to something; mental attitude (of approval or disapproval, etc.)’ (OED).
+Peirce maintained that such feelings, having evolved over many generations, are more reliable guides in typical everyday situations than beliefs arrived at through deliberate conscious reasoning.
 This makes sense because reasoning itself has to rely on moves we make instinctively.

 Instinct, however, is far from infallible; and the “common sense” of unquestioned or automatic beliefs is even less trustworthy in the Anthropocene, when social conditioning has overtaken biological evolution in shaping “human nature.”
 The advertising and “public relations” industries constructed over the past century are designed to propagate beliefs favored by those in power, and they have proven themselves adept at conditioning “the masses” but indifferent to reliable standards of truth.
 The corporate owners of this industry have come to dominate what passes for political discourse in many “democratic” countries, despite their disregard for the well-being of the populace.
 Our “common sense” has been so systematically corrupted that it can be difficult to tell whether a given ‘sentiment’ is really ‘instinctive’ in the Peircean sense.
 This complicates the perennial problem of social consensus, and raises the stakes of our commitment to critical thinking.
 How can we detect the difference between ‘the great body of truth’ (as Peirce called it) and a collective delusion, or a Big Lie perpetrated by the powerful?